zheng129/programming-languages/README.md

 [Appendix on Big Ideas](https://github.com/alexhkurz/programming-languages/blob/master/big-ideas.md)
 [Appendix on Programming Languages](https://github.com/alexhkurz/programming-languages/blob/master/appendix-programming-languages.md)
 [What is still to come?](https://github.com/alexhkurz/programming-languages/blob/master/mixed-notes.md) A list of loose ends and possible topics to cover

+Remark on references: There are a number of references to Wikipedia articles in the notes.
+These are considered pointers for further reading, but should not be taken as authorative references.
+They do not cover material that is part of this course, but rather hint at topics related to the course that are worth pursuing.
+Or to put it differently: It is important to know what Wikepedia says, but one should not rely on it as a definitive source of information.